ElMurte/minimal_portfolio/README.md

 # minimal_portfolio

-A new Flutter project.
+A new Flutter project about a simple minimal portfolio written in flutter.

 ## Getting Started

 This project is a minimalistic portfolio developer, to showcase some of my work.

-//TODO documentation coming soon
+1. SEO needs to be added manually (after compilation)
+    - title
+    - meta tags...

 A few resources to get you started if this is your first Flutter project: